Feeding a Raw Diet: Getting Started

 A good way to find out if your dog is coping well with bone feeding is to take a look after they have been to the toilet!
 If there is bone in their poo then the digestive system isn’t quite ready – go back to simple meat meals and try again with bone when both you and your pet are ready.

-By now your pet will probably be well adjusted to the raw diet and ready for a larger variety of foods to be added to the mix.
-As well as branching out to new, richer 100% meats, such as duck or tripe, you can now also start to include different mixes - we have a great range online.
+By now your pet will probably be well adjusted to the raw dog food diet and ready for a larger variety of foods to be added to the mix.
+As well as branching out to new, richer 100% meat raw dog food options, such as duck or tripe, you can now also start to include different mixes - we have a great range online.

 Your pet has now enjoyed soft boney meals - next you can begin adding harder bones such as lamb ribs.
 We recommend that for each bone meal you feed, the next meal cotains more bone-free meats to balance it out.